Last Updated on 7 November, 2023

 - Explore China Town just around the corner from Trafalgar Square.
 Colourful area with dozens of Chinese eateries, shops & ornate landmarks such as Chinatown Gate.

-Where to stay Near Trafalgar Square
+Must See Museums Near Trafalgar Square

 - Portrait Gallery

 - Churchill War Rooms